Recommended Settings for the EF Mesh

 Or scan this from a second phone to bring it into the mesh.

-This loads three channels on the Medium Range - Fast preset: a chgme-squad placeholder primary (you'll customize), the public forest-chat, and the Weather channel.
+This loads four channels on the Medium Range - Fast preset: the Meshtastic default primary channel (left unnamed — see the naming note below), a chgme-squad placeholder for your squad (you'll customize), the public forest-chat, and the Weather channel.

 LoRa Settings